 Ever wonder what 10-million treetops look like?
 Now’s your chance to find out.
 You’ll spot wild animals and rare plants, too, at this designated Dark Sky Preserve.

-The highest peak in the Maritimes.
+THE CANADIAN APPALACHIAN EXPERIENCE -- The highest peak in the Maritimes.
 Camping, heritage cabins, fishing, canoeing, beach, wildlife observation and a 62-km (38.5-mi.) hiking trail network.

 Meet Canoe craftsman Bill Miller and discover the rich heritage that courses through the waterways of New Brunswick’s Appalachian communities.

 Part of every road trip is exploring along the way.
 Each route offers something different, but these are some things to keep an eye out for in the area.